Do you have a small bathroom with no room to move? With one of our small bathroom designs, you will benefit from more space, functionality, and style!

-If your small bathroom needs a makeover, the dedicated team at WA Assett can help.
+If your small bathroom needs a makeover, the dedicated team at WA Assett in Perth, WA can help.

 As a reputable Perth business, we have 25 years of experience transforming tired old bathrooms with our sophisticated new designs.
 We take the time to understand the unique needs of you and your family, and can create a personalised bathroom or ensuite everyone can use.
 With a bathroom designer and project manager at your disposal, you can be confident of a streamlined, transparent process.

 At WA Assett, we thrive on the challenge of redesigning and renovating small bathrooms.
 When we use our skills and knowledge to give you more space and a functional, stylish finish, we know you will be amazed by the results.
 With forward planning, a large selection of fittings, fixtures, and localised customer service, the hard work will be taken care of for you.